Statutory annual leave

 Parental leave provides job-protected leave from employment to care for a child following its birth or adoption.
 It is usually available to both mothers and fathers.
 Parental leave entitlements vary around the world.

-Sick leave is a type of leave employees can take when they feel unwell or sick.
+Sick leave is a type of leave international employees can take when they feel unwell or sick.
 It’s typically separate from paid vacation time and is a mandatory entitlement in most countries worldwide.
 It may also be called ‘medical leave,’ ‘sickness absence,’ or simply ‘sick days.’